warp5t/warp5t/README.md

  Here are my works:
 ---
-If you want to know little bit more about pokemons!
+If you want to know a little bit more about pokemons!
 Here was used React and Redux.

 **[Bundle](https://react-pokemon-adk9iogg2-warp5ts-projects.vercel.app/)**